demispatti/cb-parallax/readme.txt

 == Screenshots ==

 1. Multiple background views of a single post.
+2. Settings Page.
-2. Custom background meta box on the edit post screen.
+3. Custom background meta box on the edit post screen.
-3. Custom background meta box.

 == Changelog ==

+= Version 0.6.0 =

+1. Fixed some bugs that occurred on Installations using the non-default locale.
+2. Fixed issue with overlay color.
+3. Fixed issue with static background image.
+4. Improved scroll behaviour.
+5. Added a feature to set one image for all supported posts and pages, including the possibility to override these global settings on a per-post basis (see "Settings" > "cbParallax").
+6. Moved the options from the general settings page to "Settings" > "cbParallax".
+7. Improved the performance of the parallaxing-script.
+8. Removed the option to set a background color.
+9. The interface is more user-friendly now.
+10.You may want to review your image overlay settings on the post edit screens since they work again.

 = Version 0.5.0 =
 1. Reduced required PHP-Version to 5.3 or above due to user requests.